santosleijon/daily-noter/README.md

 # daily-noter

 **daily-noter** is a web application for writing daily notes as fast and easy as possible.
-The data is stored in the cloud, making the notes available anywhere on any device.

 **Disclaimer:** This application is built as a technical exercise and is not meant for production use.